phodal/awesome-iot/README.md

 ## Data visualization

 * **[D3.JS ★ 49188 ⧗ 0](https://github.com/mbostock/d3)** - A JavaScript visualization library for HTML and SVG
-* [Dashing](https://github.com/Shopify/dashing) - Dashing is a Sinatra based framework that lets you build beautiful dashboards.
+* **[Dashing ★ 10067 ⧗ 0](https://github.com/Shopify/dashing)** - Dashing is a Sinatra based framework that lets you build beautiful dashboards.
-* [ECharts](https://github.com/ecomfe/echarts) - Echarts is a commercial charting solution originally intended to address the report need of the Company's various business systems.
+* **[ECharts ★ 11457 ⧗ 0](https://github.com/ecomfe/echarts)** - Echarts is a commercial charting solution originally intended to address the report need of the Company's various business systems.
 * **[Freeboard ★ 3034 ⧗ 0](https://github.com/Freeboard/freeboard)** - A damn-sexy, open source real-time dashboard builder for IOT and other web mashups.
 A free open-source alternative to Geckoboard.
 * **[HighCharts ★ 4949 ⧗ 0](https://github.com/highslide-software/highcharts.com)** - Highcharts JS, the JavaScript charting framework